TM1988/Taskflow-AI/README.md

 ## License Information

 This project is open-source.
-License information is not specified in the repository.
+You may use the project with proper attribution!

+Contact me at: **tmgd.og1@gmail.com** if you want to collaborate!

 ## Acknowledgments